Entanglement and Confinement in Coupled Quantum Systems: Coupled bosonic systems and confinement/deconfinement transition

 where

 and

 From this expression we can read off the effective temperature for any given $C_{\pm}$ that satisfy~\eqref{rel1}

-By construction, $A_2$ can take the values between $-1$ and $+1$.
+By construction, $A_2$ can take values between $-1$ and $+1$.
 At $A_2=\pm 1$, $\omega_+$ or $\omega_-$ becomes zero, and the theory becomes ill-defined with a continuous spectrum; the effective temperature $T_{\rm eff}$ becomes infinite there.
-For all the other values of $A_2$, we have shown that the ground state of the coupled model~\eqref{eq:coupled_oscillators} satisfying~\eqref{rel1} is identical to a TFD state at temperature~\eqref{Teff}.
+For all other values of $A_2$, we have shown that the ground state of the coupled model~\eqref{eq:coupled_oscillators} satisfying~\eqref{rel1} is identical to a TFD state at temperature~\eqref{Teff}.
 Such a TFD state is analogous to the one originally discussed in~\cite{Maldacena:2001kr}.

 Further notice that all the above discussion assumes $\omega_\pm^2>0$, and together with the condition~\eqref{rel1} they are the incarnation in this model of the fact that there is only one good choice of the sign of the coupling in order to make the wormhole traversable in the general discussion~\cite{Gao:2016bin}.
+In the coupled SYK model~\cite{Maldacena:2018lmt} there is a symmetry $\psi_L \leftrightarrow \psi_R$, $\mu \leftrightarrow -\mu$ so this effect is not observed.
+However in our coupled bosonic model since swapping left with the right copy is itself a symmetry and does not require to flip the sign of $\mu$, we expect to see such an effect.
+Our results indeed leads to the expected result (although this model might not have a pure gravity holographic dual).
+We thus think this is describing the same phenomenon discussed in~\cite{Gao:2016bin}.

-\subsection{Decay of entanglement at high temperature}
+\subsubsection{Decay of entanglement at high temperature}

 In this section, we consider the excited states of the coupled model, instead of the ground state, where the coupling constants still satisfy $\sqrt{1+2C_+/\omega^2}\sqrt{1-2C_-/\omega^2}=1$.
 It is expected that the quantum entanglement between the two sides is washed away when sufficiently large amount of energy is added to the system.
 We check this expectation quantitatively in this section.